isx45128227/MongoVsPostgres/documentacio.md

 MongoDB's organization is different from Postgres, so we are going to create **two** different collections for MongoDB called **users** and **tweets**.

+As I have tested, two days after executing the function the results haven't appeared (we must take into account that there are more than 3 million rows).
-Before we create the database in _json_ format, we must add indexes to Postgres database in order to reduce the number of accesses to each table.
-Every index is created in a field related to another table.
+To solve this I added indexes to Postgres database in order to reduce the number of accesses to each table and to obtain the result faster
+(if we don't use indexes it will cost a lot of time to generate _json_ files).

+Every index is created in a field that is linked to another table.

 #### TWEETS